client-engineering-devops/gitops-workshop-guide/sterling/README.md

 -   Lab 2 - Validating Use case Requirements for Self-Healing, Upgrade/Rollback and automatic Pod Scaling.

 ## Lab Prerequsites - Client Environment Setup
 This part of the workshop is a hands-on lab that the instructors will walk you through to deploy an instances of IBM Sterling File Gateway/B2B Integrator.
-You and a collegue will be assigned a RedHat OpenShift Environment and GitHub Organization in which to run the lab.
+You will be assigned a RedHat OpenShift Environment and GitHub Organization in which to run the lab.
 You will need to have your IBMId and Public GitHub ID that you provided to sign up for the lab available.
 If you have any issues accessing the environment with you IBMId and GitHub ID, please consult with your lab instructor.

 ### Environment Assignment
 You should have received an e-mail from the IBM instructor with your assigned environment access based on your IBMid and GitHub Id.